Telefonica/cross-platform-actions/write-secret/README.md

 # Usage

-This action receives a secret name, secret value, a list of repositories and an optional environment, and updates the secret at repository or environment scope (if present) with given value.
+This action receives a secret name, secret value, a list of repositories and an optional environment, and updates the secret at repository or environment scope (if present environment input) with given value.

-__So, you can use this action in the a project's repository to update secrets in a list of repositories or environments.
-Such as deploy manifest information.__
+__So, you can use this action in a project's repository to update secrets in a list of repositories or environments.__

 1. The project's deploy workflow launches this write env secret action.
-2. This action updates the secret in the given repositories or environments.
+2. This action updates a secret with given value at:
+  * Each repository's environment named as given input, if environment input is present.
+  * Otherwise, the secret is added to each repository.
 3. The secret is available in the repositories or environments.
+4. The action returns a manifest with the information of written secrets.

 ## Assumptions

 - The project information is a JSON string with following schema:
   - `repositories`: Array of repository name (including owner).
 - :warning: Both repositories and environments (if environment input is present) **MUST** exist before this action is called.
 If not, the action will fail.
 - :warning: The given token **MUST** has access to repositories, environments and secrets scopes.
-For more information, read the [Github documentation](https://docs.github.com/en/rest/reference/actions#secrets).
+For more information, read the [GitHub documentation](https://docs.github.com/en/rest/reference/actions#secrets).
-- The output manifest contains the Github Secret names for each repository, in the same order as the input repositories.
-It contains following schema
+- The output manifest contains the GitHub Secret names for each repository, in the same order as the input repositories.
+It contains following schema:
   ```jsonc
   {
     "github": {